-Fortunately, there are some products to help you feel cooler when temperatures rise.
-These products don’t lower core body temperature and prevent heat illness on their own — and they’re not meant for doing so… follow the tips referenced above for doing that — they can go a long way in making the heat more bearable.
+Fortunately, some products help you feel cooler when temperatures rise.
+Although these products don’t lower core body temperature and prevent heat illness on their own — and they’re not meant for doing so… follow the tips referenced above for doing that — they can go a long way in making the heat more bearable.

 Fun fact: the area of the brain that senses and regulates body temperature is located in the base of the neck in an area of the brain called the brainstem.
 Cool this spot down with a wet towel, ice, a targeted fan or some other inventive means, and you can trick your body into feeling like it’s cooler than it is.
 (6 Hacks to Cool Your Body Down Quick by GQ)

 Safety Glasses USA offers several Pyramex cooling products that can help you trick your body into staying cool this summer.

 Cooling towel wraps help keep you cool for up to 5 hours.
 They’re activated by soaking the towel in cool water.
 As a result, they don’t feel heavy after being soaked, and they’re both reusable and machine washable.
 What’s more, they’re anti-microbial treated to prevent mold and odors.

 Cooling bandanas are made of a material that provides hours of heat stress relief.
 They tie around the neck or head and are activated when soaked in cool water.
 They are also reusable and machine washable.
 These bandanas come in a variety of colors, including a high-visibility lime to help construction workers stay visible and cool at the same time and a Stars ‘n’ Stripes pattern for anyone wanting a patriotic flare.